abstools/abstools/website/src/site/sphinx/manual/semantic-lifting.rst

   find resources of a class that implements an interface with a label ``"BackendTest.I"``.

+| ⑤ This query returns ``True`` if there exists at least one object
+  that implements ``I``.

-| ⑤ This query returns a list containing "2", "4", "5" in some
+| ⑥ This query returns a list containing "2", "4", "5" in some
   permutation.
 Since the function returns ``List<String>``, the RDF literals are converted to ABS strings.

-| ⑥ This query returns the list of all objects implementing the
+| ⑦ This query returns the list of all objects implementing the
   interface ``I``.
 Note that ABS objects are subject to garbage collection, so objects that are not referenced might have vanished by the time the query executes.